 I get asked a few questions about these terms daily so wanted to address them.

 Some of the following terms will resemble the fancy lingo you see on your life insurance policy upon delivery.

 If you are transparent with your life insurance agent and the carrier, none of these will ever pose a concern.
 But, it is frequently asked.
 Here is the meaning of the terms in the eyes of the insurance industry.

 Concealment– Misrepresentations and concealment often get intertwined and mixed up.
 Concealment is the failure to affirmatively disclose relevant information on your life insurance application.

 For instance, failing to tell your life insurance agent that you are skydiving in two weeks while applying for coverage could pose some serious issues in a death claim being paid.

 Do not get carried away detailing every aspect of your life to your agent.
-If it seems relevant, it probably is…. let your agent and the life insurance carrier know about it.
+If it seems relevant, it probably is…. let your agent and the insurance carrier know about it.

 Misrepresentation– This is the other confusing counterpart of concealment.
 This is making a false statement of a material fact on the life insurance application.
 Misrepresentation is stating something knowingly that is not accurate.
 Concealment is just not mentioning it at all.
 That is the easiest way to separate the two definitions.

 Well, it could be voidable or known as a voidable contract.
 A voidable contract may be because the insurance carrier not to honor your life coverage contract.
 Be honest on the application.